LouisBoucquet/louisboucquet.github.io/README.md

 # Louis' Blog

-Hi I'm Louis Boucquet and I love clean code because.
-You can find a list of interesting design patterns that helped me keep my code clean over the years.
+Hi I'm Louis Boucquet and I love clean code.
+You can find a list of design patterns that helped me keep my code clean over the years.

 ## Patterns